paritytech/parity-bridge/README.md

 to shut down this attack, a whitelist of approved `recipient`s should be employed for `main`.

-Another method that may be used to mitigate potential abuse of authorities on `main` is to encourage users of the bridge to call `Main.acceptMessage` themselves (by collecting the message and it's signatures from `side`,) spending their own gas, instead of mandating that validators spend their gas.
+Another method that may be used to mitigate potential abuse of authorities on `main` is to encourage users of the bridge to call `Main.acceptMessage` themselves (by collecting the message and its signatures from `side`) spending their own gas, instead of mandating that validators spend their gas.